macicchino/Food_Insecurity/README.md

 <Details><Summary>Insecurity Table</Summary>

- The insecurity table shows the change by percentage(%) of Food Insecurity, C from 2012-2017 by FIPS, state, and county.
+ The Insecurity Table shows the change by percentage of food insecurity from 2012-2017 by FIPS, state, and county.

 ![dev_4](Resources/Images/insecurity.png "Insecurity Image")
  </Details>

 #### Table Schemas: Food Insecurity

-An entity relationship diagram linking the Insecurity, Restaurants, and Stores tables was constructed to develop a schema.
+An entity relationship diagram linking the Insecurity, Restaurants, and Stores Tables was constructed to develop a schema.

 <details><summary>Column names</summary>
 <p>